pramodith/RedSign/README.md

 showcase the results on the test set for YOLOv3.

 Please feel free to contact me if you run into any issues while running the code.
+Credit should go to https://github.com/jwyang/faster-rcnn.pytorch and https://github.com/ayooshkathuria/YOLO_v3_tutorial_from_scratch for the faster_rcnn and YOLOv3 codebases that I used to suit my requirements.